Skip to contents

 # plot the population trajectories

 Density dependence can take many other forms.
 These forms may include positive density dependence (e.g., Allee effects) or may affect adult abundances as well as reproduction.
-An example of the former is included in the Macquarie perch worked example.
 The next section introduces an example of the latter.

 A different form of density dependence